 Tell me about Moroccan cuisine.
 What makes it unique?
 What are your favourite dishes?
 Anything visitors MUST taste before leaving?

 Moroccan cuisine is diverse.
-The secret, my friend, isn’t the presence of one Moroccan spice, rather a mixture of Moroccan spices called Ras El Hanout.
+The secret, my friend, isn’t the presence of one Moroccan spice, but rather a mixture of Moroccan spices called Ras El Hanout.
 If India has curry, Morocco has Ras El Hanout.
 This is Morocco’s legacy.

 My favourite dish is Tagine with preserved lemon and chicken.
-It’s a must and I always recommend it to travellers.
+It’s a must, and I always recommend it to travellers.

 What about books, movies or music?
 Any popular Moroccan novels or films you’d recommend to our customers to read/watch?